shunnkou/perry-bot/docs/usage.rst

       -sd, --start-date [%Y-%m-%d]    Set the start date for weekly, bi-weekly, monthly, or yearly habits.

-      -e, --edit <CHOICE TEXT>...
-Edit a habit.
-Choice = Name, Frequency, "Start date".
-Use the original name or number of the habit you want to edit.
+      -e, --edit TEXT...
+Edit a habit's name, frequency, start date.
+                                      Separate your choice and the name (or number) of the habit with a comma.

       --help                          Show this message and exit.

 Mood options